-- (b) Amount of CSR spent for creation or acquisition of capital asset - (c) Details of the entity or public authority or beneficiary under whose name such capital asset is registered, their address etc. - (d) Provide details of the capital asset(s) created or acquired (including complete address and location of the capital asset) - 11.
+- (a) Date of creation or acquisition of the capital asset(s) - (b) Amount of CSR spent for creation or acquisition of capital asset - (c) Details of the entity or public authority or beneficiary under whose name such capital asset is registered, their address etc. - (d) Provide details of the capital asset(s) created or acquired (including complete address and location of the capital asset) - 11.
 Specify the reason(s), if the Company has failed to spend two per cent of the average net profit as per section 135(5): NA